sarchlab/mgpusim/doc/prepare_benchmarks.md

 ## A Benchmark Struct

-For each benchmark, we need a Go program that servers as the host program that controls the GPU execution.
+For each benchmark, we need a Go program that serves as the host program that controls the GPU execution.
 A Benchmark is prepared as a struct.
 Here is an example of the struct definition of the FIR benchmark:

 ```go
 type Benchmark struct {